-There have been many changes to our physical environment since the New Westminster & District Labour Council was formed more than 40 years ago.
+There have been many changes to our physical environment since the New Westminster & District Labour Council was formed almost 50 years ago.
 The struggles remain the same, however the issues have become more acute and the situation more urgent.

 For example, the homeless crisis is now a reality in almost every community in the Lower Mainland and Fraser Valley, a situation that less than a decade ago was largely invisible outside the City of Vancouver.

 Thousands of children are without regulated, quality child care or early learning programs, as governments abandon supports to parents.

 Good paying industrial jobs are being lost on a daily basis, particularly in the manufacturing and resource sectors.